 “We listened carefully to our external stakeholders in developing this program,” said David W. Hahn, Craig M. Berge Dean of the College of Engineering.

 The interdisciplinary degree debuts in fall 2021 in person and online.
-It is administered jointly by the departments of Electrical and Computer Engineering and Systems and Industrial Engineering and focuses on software for large-scale products and systems.
+It is administered by the department of Systems and Industrial Engineering and focuses on software for large-scale products and systems.